We

 - A very comprehensive listing of the history of all railroad equipment

 at Cass since it became a state park in 1962.
-By Phil Bagdon.
+Produced by

 - A scholarly book about the political, social, and economic impact of